 Dr. Enze Han is Senior Lecturer at the Department of Politics and International Studies, SOAS, University of London.
-His research interests include ethnic politics in China and China's relations with Southeast Asia, especially with Myanmar (Burma) and Thailand, and the politics of state formation in the borderland area between China, Myanmar and Thailand.
+His research interests include ethnic politics in China, China's relations with Southeast Asia, especially with Myanmar (Burma) and Thailand, and the politics of state formation in the borderland area between China, Myanmar and Thailand.
 His recent publications include Contestation and Adapation: The Politics of National Identity in China (OUP, 2013), and with various articles appearing in The Journal of Contemporary China, The China Quarterly, Nationalities Papers, Security Studies, Cambridge Review of International Affairs, among others.
 Previously, Dr. Han was a postdoctoral fellow in the China and the World Program, Princeton University.
 He received a Ph.D in Political Science from the George Washington University.
 He is currently a member at the Institute for Advanced Study in Princeton, USA.
 His research has also been supported the Leverhulme Research Fellowship.

 Han, Enze (2013) Contestation and Adaptation: The Politics of National Identity in China.
 New York: Oxford University Press.